gonzaloangaut/oncostreams_analysis/README.md

 - **`dat_clusters.py`**:
   Generates clustering data.
 For every file in `dat_labels`, it outputs a new file with the number of clusters and the size of the largest cluster for each step and seed.
   Also generates `.csv` files with all cluster sizes to study the final cluster size distribution.
-- **`dat_local_parameters.py`**:
-  Computes local order parameters and phenotypes for each step and seed at a given density.
-  The `box_lengths` list can be adjusted to study correlation lengths.
 - **`dat_ph_aspect_ratio.py`**:
   Calculates and saves the quantity of each phenotype for every step and seed.